cdi-unit/cdi-unit/docs/index.md

 ### Support for Java 9 and later

 CDI-Unit has not been tested with Java 9 modules or the module path, but it can be run under Java 9 via the classpath.
-CDI-Unit 4.1.0 (or later) uses FastClasspathScanner to obtain information about classloaders and classpath entries.
+CDI-Unit 4.1.0 (or later) uses ClassGraph to obtain information about classloaders and classpath entries.

 ### Changelog

 #### 4.1
 CDI-Unit no longer depends on Reflections or Guava, so if you need these dependencies you should add them to your project directly.
-It now requires FastClasspathScanner 3.x.
+It now requires ClassGraph 4.x.
 The JVM argument `--add-opens=java.base/jdk.internal.loader=ALL-UNNAMED` is no longer required.